 Emergency notification systems (ENS) are one-way broadcast communication platforms used to notify people or groups of people of pending or actual emergencies.
 ENS emergency notifications are widely used across organizations and institutions of all sizes.
 For example, the United States Federal Communications Commission (FCC) relies on wireless emergency alerts to inform the public about critical situations such as dangerous weather or missing children.

-ENS platforms empower organizations to rapidly connect with their communities in times of crisis.
-When a safety or security situation arises, security teams can immediately create and send mass notifications to employees.
+ENS platforms empower organizations to rapidly connect with their communities and share critical information in times of crisis.
+When a safety or security situation arises, security teams can immediately create and send notifications to employees.
 These emergency alerts can be sent to many devices and locations simultaneously using a variety of communication channels, such as text, call, email, and push notification.

 User grouping and geo-targeting facilitate targeted, effective ENS usage.
 These features also ensure that employees aren’t receiving irrelevant alerts that could lead them to ignore future ENS notifications.